mehrdadn/SOTA-Py/README.md

 It discretizes the distributions and solves the discrete problem in discrete-time.

 Obviously, realistic travel times are not normally distributed.
 But that's the model of the data I had.
-Getting good traffic data is hard, and encoding it efficiently is also hard.
+Getting good traffic data is hard, and encoding data efficiently is also hard.
 If you don't like the current model, you'd have to change the code to accommodate other models.

 # The Code